Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Methods

 \subsection{TTMA data uncertainty}

 The proposed \textit{TTMA data uncertainty (TTMA-DU)} aims to enhance TTA uncertainty by replacing the affine augmentation with mixup augmentation for test data.
 The proposed method consists of three steps: (1) test data augmentation with mixup, (2) mixup label prediction and test label inference, and (3) TTMA-DU estimation.
-The pipeline of the proposed TTMA-DU estimation method is summarized in Fig.~\ref{fig:method_du}.
+The process of estimating TTMA-DU is illustrated in Fig.~\ref{fig:method_du}.